eiqinzulkifli22/GojesProjectProposal/README.md

 ### 1.7 SIGNIFICANCE OF THE PROJECT

 The significance of Calorie Tracker will benefit:
-- Males or females who want to keep track of their calories this portable mobile application.
+- Males or females who want to keep track of their calories with this portable mobile application.
 - People who want to know the total number of calories for a specific food or the food they will consume.
-- Making life easier or the people who wants to know how many calories burned in each day.
+- Making life easier for the people who wants to know how many calories burned in each day.
 - Give concern and awareness to the people about their healthy lifestyle.

 ### 1.8 SUMMARY